silanthro/stores-client/content/docs/guide/_index/execute_tools.md

 `Index.execute` takes the tool name and a dictionary comprising the arguments, and returns the output of the executed function.

+If the tool returns a generator, `Index.execute` will return the final yielded result.
+You can pass `collect_results=True` to collect all the results into a list.

 **A note on async:** Regardless of whether the tool is an `async` function, `Index.execute` will run in a synchronous manner.

 ```python {10-14} [openai_example.py]